Money matters

 While UK universities can charge fees for sandwich years and years abroad, we are waiving these charges to encourage and support students who wish to take up these valuable opportunities.

 Alternatively, if you spend a semester overseas as part of the second year of a 3-year degree or a 4-year integrated Masters degree, standard tuition fees will apply (as if you spent the full academic year based at Edge Hill University).
-However, we will meet the costs of half of these tuition fees, for example £4,625 for academic year 2024/25, through the Student Opportunity Fund.
+However, we will meet the costs of half of these tuition fees, for example £4,625 for academic year 2024/25, through the Thrive Fund.

 Loans